Amneh-momani/reading-notes/README.md

  I'm **Amneh ALmomany** , I'm 24 years old and I graduated 2 months ago from AABU university with bachelor degree of computer science and I'm here to get new skills in web development.

-# Code 102 Reading Notes:
+# Code 102 - Intro to Software Development:

  | assigment | link |
  |-----------|--------|